-Large scale corporate transformation are the necessary actions required to increase performance in an organization.
-It leads to greater performance results and greater organizational growth.
+Large scale corporate transformation are the necessary actions required to increase performance in an organisation.
+It leads to greater performance results and greater organisational growth.
 It is a lasting change and can range from getting new leaders to combining the functions of different departments.
-It can also involve the introduction of a new phase in the life of an organization.
+It can also involve the introduction of a new phase in the life of an organisation.
 Large scale corporate transformation can be measured using three variables.
-The first variable involves determining how deep the change penetrates to all levels of the organization.
-The second variable measures how entrenched it becomes in the organization while the third measure determines the percentage of the organization covered in the change.
+The first variable involves determining how deep the change penetrates to all levels of the organisation.
+The second variable measures how entrenched it becomes in the organisation while the third measure determines the percentage of the organisation covered in the change.

-Business transformation in recent times has begun to combine finance, HR and IT departments into one functioning piece of an organization.
+Business transformation in recent times has begun to combine finance, HR and IT departments into one functioning piece of an organisation.
 This has resulted in leaner, faster, and more efficient corporate entities that produce high results and has a greater impact in its overall functioning.
-These three key departments are the backbone of any organization, and the combination of the three creates an efficient organization that translates into high performance results.
+These three key departments are the backbone of any organisation, and the combination of the three creates an efficient organisation that translates into high performance results.

 One crucial aspect of large scale corporate transformation is IT transformation, which entails the entire overhaul of any organisation’s technology systems.
 It adopts a more efficient platform that enhances its overall operation.
 IT transformation involves the use of Service Oriented Architecture (SOA) and open systems.
 This process is the revamping of the existing technology used to support the organisation and is critical for aligning the business functions to the mission of the organization.
 It touches on the current hardware and software and how they can best be improved upon for greater results.
 This process is necessary in the entire business transformation.